 The AthensWAS hotel has quickly established a cult following since it first opened its doors in 2015.
 The luxurious premises boast a simple, yet elegant and modern design.

-The hotel contains just 20 rooms and suites, thus making a stay here a nice intimate experience.
+The hotel contains just 20 rooms and suites, making a stay here a nice intimate experience.
 Each room regardless of size boasts a veranda that overlooks the Acropolis and the ancient neighbourhood of Plaka.

 It is evident that the hotel’s style has been inspired by the city that surrounds it, and the rich cultural heritage and history of Greece.
 The luxurious materials used in building the rooms and their furnishings have been sourced from locations around Greece.